Welkom: Industry

 Welkom produces goods such as steel, lumber, dairy products, and beef.

 The city also hosts several major industries such as Coca-Cola and South African Breweries.

 Agriculture

 The high water table in the north-western part of the district makes it very suitable for maize production and should remain an important maize producing area.
 The district is mostly covered by non-arable, moderate potential grazing land as well as marginal potential arable land.
 The Welkom region forms part of the Maize Triangle, which stretches over three of South Africa's provinces.
 The region is also a major producer of sunflowers, poultry and beef cattle.

+Renewable Energy

+Several large-scale solar power projects are currently under development or construction in the Welkom area as part of a significant renewable energy push in the Free State, with at least five major projects/clusters identified in recent reports.

+Key solar projects and clusters around Welkom include: